Spotted wing drosophila proves formidable fruit foe

 Funding from Project GREEEN and the Michigan Cherry Committee has helped Rothwell and Gut perform ongoing laboratory tests of several insecticides at NWMHRC and TNRC — with mixed results thus far.
 Although a breakthrough hasn’t happened yet, Phil Korson, the president of the Cherry Marketing Institute, is grateful to have a team of researchers dedicated to the cause.

 “Half of the supply of tart cherries in the U.S. are grown in northwest Michigan, so we are fortunate as a state to have excellent researchers working with growers on SWD,” Korson said.
 “The industry has supported research, and MSU has received several national grants.
-I’m confident that, with the resources we have, our team will lead the way in developing a holistic plan for
+I’m confident that, with the resources we have, our team will lead the way in developing a holistic plan for this pest.”

 In addition to encountering SWD earlier in 2016, a July 8 hailstorm complicated matters further by damaging fruit in the Traverse City area.
 Growers were left with injured cherries on trees or on the ground, a haven for SWD breeding.
 Rothwell and her team dealt with this challenge in various ways, including physically destroying the fruit by shaking it to the ground and using equipment such as a truck to crush it.
 Ideally, this would make the cherries less appealing to SWD.
 She saw positive results from the tests but is interested in long-term control.